27 PE Ideas for Homeschool Get Fit & Have Fun at Home

 - Having daily walks

-- Playing basketball at the courts is not only fitness it encourages the kids to play together.
-Check out Dribble Up they make the best smart soccer and basketballs, it will feel like you are training at home!
+- Play outdoor games such as basketball at the courts is not only fitness it encourages the kids to play together.
+Check out Dribble Up basketball they make the best smart soccer and basketballs, it will feel like you are training at home!

 Homeschool PE Curriculum